This photo was taken in either November or December 1915 at Cockshott.

 David Robertson from Pollokshields, Glasgow, 22, obtained his Aviator’s Certificate on 12 February 1916 at Windermere and appointed an instructor, joined the RFC, posted to France where he took off in 1917 and was never seen again.

 Horace Benson from Fleet, Hampshire, 21, arrived in October.
 Commissioned in the RFC, he obtained his Aviator’s Certificate at the Military School, Catterick Bridge on 26 April 1916 and survived the War.

 Noel Lawton from Endcliffe, Sheffield, 21, was part of the May intake, obtained his Aviator’s Certificate on 18 March 1916 at Windermere, joined the RFC.

 Arthur Inglis from Glasgow, 23, came in August but was killed in a motorcycle accident in December at Carnforth.

 Harry Slingsby from Chester, 21, came in March, obtained his Aviator’s Certificate on 4 October at Windermere, and gained some notoriety in 1917 when he wrecked an SE5A by flying into a house whilst landing at night, and in 1918 by firing a Very pistol from his Bristol fighter which landed on a tent containing the Minister for Air!

 Samuel Sibley from Brighton, 19, came in March, obtained his Aviator’s Certificate on 30 July at Windermere, joined the RFC and became a POW in 1918 after being shot down, ultimately a Squadron Leader.

 John Lankester Parker from Mildenhall, Suffolk, 19, having obtained his Aviator’s Certificate at Brooklands on 18 June 1914, started in February, and became an instructor teaching about 75 pupils to fly, achieving over 500 incident-free hours at Windermere.
 He later became the world’s leading seaplane test pilot for Short Brothers, and in 1942 flew DP176 the first Windermere-assembled Sunderland flying boat.

-The photograph was taken by Ronald Buck from Heaton Moor, Stockport, 25, made his first flight in January, obtained his Aviator’s Certificate on 7 August at Windermere, joined the RFC, and was posted to France where he was seriously wounded such as to be graded ‘permanently unfit for pilot duties’.
+The photo was taken by Ronald Buck from Heaton Moor, Stockport, 25, who made his first flight in January, obtained his Aviator’s Certificate on 7 August at Windermere, joined the RFC, and was posted to France where he was seriously wounded such as to be graded ‘permanently unfit for pilot duties’.